steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 The calibration of the model parameters is actually a big topic in and of itself, and I will make a post of it later.

-Some code snippets included in this posts can be found in the [Github repository](https://github.com/steveya/steveya.github.io/blob/8a20c7552a82a586e9334eb12e2df500c9e95379/content/term_structure_models/merton_model.ipynb).
+Code snippets included in this posts (and more) can be found in the [Github repository](https://github.com/steveya/steveya.github.io/blob/8a20c7552a82a586e9334eb12e2df500c9e95379/content/term_structure_models/merton_model.ipynb).

 ## Preliminaries
 Zero-coupon bonds form the foundation of term structure modeling.
 For a zero-coupon bond maturing at time $$T$$, the relationship between its price $$P(t, T)$$ and (continuously compounded) yield-to-maturity (YTM) $$y(t, T)$$ at time $$t$$ is given by